Welcome to Michigan Disability Rights Coalition

 Michigan Disability Rights Coalition (MDRC) is a non-profit organization devoted to justice and equity for individuals with disabilities.
 For almost four decades, we've partnered with individuals, families, and organizations to foster disability pride, support leadership development and advocacy skills, end violence, and support true inclusion.

-The majority of our staff and board members identify as individuals with disabilities, ensuring authentic representation in everything we do.
-Learn more about our history and values →
+The majority of our staff and board members identify as individuals with disabilities.

 Sharing Resources From Day One